-Lease Variation Charge increased by \$14.5 million in 2016-17, as a result of an increase in the uptake of the lease variation charge economic stimulus remission.
+The Lease Variation Charge expenditures decreased by \$2.1 million in 2017-18 due to a slowdown in the uptake of the lease variation charge economic stimulus remission.

-The \$2.5 million increase in payroll tax expenditure was due to an increase in the tax free threshold for private sector businesses.
+The \$6.0 million increase in payroll tax expenditure was a result of more private sector businesses falling under the tax free threshold.

-Table 1: Tax Expenditures by Revenue Line1
+Table 1: Tax expenditures by revenue line1